Yannek-JS/paypal-csv-currency-to-gbp-exchange/README.md

 ## Progress

-Script is on the early stage of development, not fully tested, however, it is functional.
+Script seems to work well, however, the code may need refactoring itself.
+Also, it needs some documetation, or `--help` at least.